ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 }
 ```

-1. As in the above schema, we will modify the `target` value according to the boolean attribute `openLinkInNewTab` that is configured by the client component.
+1. As in the above schema, we will modify the `target` value according to the boolean attribute `externalLink` that is configured by the client component.
 2. We also set the `rel` attribute value to `noopener noreferrer nofollow` to enhance security and ensure responsible linking practices.
 3. In the `toDOM` function, we have incorporated the `anchorTag` to render all links within the viewer component as `nimble-anchor` elements.
 4. Additionally, we have included the child node `iconUpRightFromSquareTag` to render the `nimble-icon-up-right-from-square` icon and configuring the slot attribute value as `end`.
     With appropriate styling, we can effectively display the icon next to the link.

+_Future Enhancements:_

+We have observed that issues such as [#1412](https://github.com/ni/nimble/issues/1412) and [#1331](https://github.com/ni/nimble/issues/1331) were created for the guidelines on
+opening anchor elements in a new tab.
+Once the visual design is finalized and integrated the implemented into the `nimble-anchor`, we will update the above `link` mark schema.
+It will involve removing the child node for the icon and instead adding the `external` attribute (assuming it will be implemented in `nimble-anchor`).
+This attribute could
+potentially add the icon or display any relevant warnings as per the design and implementation within the `nimble-anchor`.
+If assigning the `external` attribute also results in the
+automatic configuration of the `target` value as `_blank`, we will subsequently omit the `target` attribute from the schema
+mentioned above.

 ### Prototype